 In the town of Gazi Husrev-beg

-It is an emotional start in the morning as we bid farewell to Mufti Ahmed Khanpuri Sahib and his two colleagues who are leaving today from Sarajevo to travel to Mumbai via Qatar Airlines.
+It is an emotional start in the morning as we bid farewell to Mufti Ahmed Khanpuri Sahib and his two colleagues who are leaving today from Sarajevo to Mumbai via Qatar Airlines.
 Bosnia is a popular tourist destination for Arabs.
 The other famous carrier for direct travel is Turkish Airlines.
 There are also some budget airlines like Wizz Air, Air Dubai and Pegasus.
 There were direct flights from the UK to Bosnia last year, however, I am not aware of any direct flights at the moment.
 We bid them farewell and begin touring the city later in the day.

 Sarajevo is the capital of Bosnia and Herzegovina.
 It is a compact city on the Miljacka River, surrounded by the Dinaric Alps.